phetsims/rosetta/doc/admin-guide.md

 repository (where the translated string files live) so that they don't affect "real" translations.
-The downside of this is that there aren't many real translations on this branch, so it is sometimes necessary to manually move some over from the master branch for more realistic testing.
+The downside of this is that there aren't many real translations on this branch, so it is sometimes necessary to manually move some over from the main branch for more realistic testing.

 Update Translation Stats